craigfrancis/php-is-literal-rfc/readme.txt

 I also agree that "SQL injection is almost a solved problem [by using] prepared statements" ([[https://news-web.php.net/php.internals/87400|Scott Arciszewski]]), but we still need something to identify mistakes.

+===== Related Go Implementation =====

+As discussed by [[https://www.usenix.org/conference/usenixsecurity15/symposium-program/presentation/kern|Christoph Kern (Google) in 2015]], this approach works.

+The Go language can do this by checking for "compile time constants" (which isn't as good as this solution, e.g. the WHERE IN issue).

+Where Google can currently find most issues in [[https://blogtitle.github.io/go-safe-html/|HTML]] and [[https://github.com/google/go-safeweb/tree/master/safesql|SQL]].

 ===== Related JavaScript Implementation =====

 This RFC is taking some ideas from TC39, where a similar idea is being discussed for JavaScript, to support the introduction of Trusted Types.